codelaborators-lets-code/fundamentals-of-web-design-curriculum/README.md

 ## Lesson 4: Using Flexbox to control specific layout of html elements on your page
 - [W3 Schools Flexbox Tutorial](https://www.w3schools.com/css/css3_flexbox.asp)
 ### [Create a Nav Bar using Flexbox Demo Video](https://youtu.be/RhZtVKtNNz0)
- - Here is the NavBar page that I created in the Video Demo above [NavBar CodePen](https://codepen.io/akostrick/pen/xvVgJo)
+ - Here is the [NavBar CodePen](https://codepen.io/akostrick/pen/xvVgJo) that I created in the Video Demo above

  ### Assignment
  Recreate the Footer that you see layed out in the video below and align with flexbox!